zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 #### Reason for Rejection

-While this is the most "Helm-way" option, many packages have multiple namespaces they need to deploy to (even simpler ones like `uds-package-postgres-operator`).
-This would then at least require some templating to make work, but again that could have the same drawbacks as prefixes / suffixes.
+While this is the most "Helm-way" option, this pushes further into packages having a single namespace which may not be desireable - since the namespace is implicit and not a template it also may be confusing to some users.
+Also if the namespace was templated this would need to be clearly communicated since many parts of a Zarf package should not be templated at deploy time (i.e. `images`).

 ### Option 6 (UDS Bundle Style)